bcgov/entity/rfcs/rfc-sharing-jwt-between-apps.md

 # Summary

-The filing website compromises of multiple web application.
+The filing website or the overall filing experience for the user compromises of multiple web application.
 User logs into SBC-AUTH web application and then gets redirected to COOPS web application .
 To keep the user logged into multiple application , its necessary to share the JWT token across all these applications.

 The challenge is once the user logs into auth-app , the user gets redirected to coops-ui and the browser redirect doesnt support any headers.Or else the token could've been passed as headers.
-Most of the browser storage are limited to single domain and this might the not be the case of auth app and coops
+Most of the browser storage are limited to single domain and this might the not be the case of auth app and coops.